PresentProgrammer/sandbox/README.md

 # PresentProgrammer's Sandbox
-Repository for trying out technologies.
+Repository for trying out technologies and algorithms.